aabadie/riot-apps/i2c_temperature/README.md

 gtkterm -p /dev/ttyACM0 -s 115200 -b 8 -e
 ```
 * The temperature measured by the sensor is displayed every 1.5 second.

+See [troubleshooting](https://github.com/aabadie/riot-apps#troubleshooting) if you have issues when building the application.